adaltas/node-shell/docs/content/usage/extended.md

 })
 ```

-It can be started with the command `./myapp --config ./config.yml start --config ./start-config.yml` and its data in extended mode will be parsed like:
+It can be started with the command `./myapp --config ./config.yml start --config ./start-config.yml`.
+Its data in extended mode is obtained with:

 ```json
 [